 SA - Women's & Children's Hospital

-- Crowther CA, Hague WM, Middleton PF, Baghurst PA, McPhee AJ, Tran TS, Yelland LN, Ashwood P, Han S, Dodd JM et al: The IDEAL study: investigation of dietary advice and lifestyle for women with borderline gestational diabetes: a randomised controlled trial - study protocol.
+- Crowther CA, Hague WM, Middleton PF, Baghurst PA, McPhee AJ, Tran TS, Yelland LN, Ashwood P, Han S, Dodd JM, Robinson JS, for the IDEAL Study Group.
+The IDEAL study: investigation of dietary advice and lifestyle for women with borderline gestational diabetes: a randomised controlled trial - study protocol.
 BMC Pregnancy and Childbirth 2012, 12.
 (Protocol).

 - Han S, Crowther CA, Middleton P. Different types of dietary advice for women with gestational diabetes mellitus (Protocol).
 Cochrane Database Syst Rev. 2011(8).